maxtepkeev/python-redmine/docs/resources/time_entry.rst

 Manager
 -------

-All operations on the TimeEntry resource are provided by it's manager.
+All operations on the TimeEntry resource are provided by its manager.
 To get access to it you have to call ``redmine.time_entry`` where ``redmine`` is a configured redmine object.
 See the :doc:`../configuration` about how to configure redmine object.